 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+For example, the practice worked closely with the local Integrated Care Community (ICC) which provided services for patients, such as a Care Navigator.
+This was a person to whom patients could be referred, and who would direct them to services which would help them meet their health and social care needs.

-- The practice offered pre bookable appointments on a Tuesday evening from 6.30pm to 8pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately/were referred to other clinics for vaccines available privately. - There were disabled facilities and translation services available.
+- The practice offered extended hours on a Tuesday evening until 7.45pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients who needed them, including those with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS.
+The practice also offered vaccinations to students during freshers' week. - There were disabled facilities and translation services available. - The practice nurses ran a minor illness clinic for patients whose symptoms did not require a doctor, with the aim of freeing more appointments for other patients to see a GP.
+The practice also promoted the minor ailment pharmacy service in the area, the aim of which was to encourage patients with mild symptoms to seek advice from a pharmacist. - The surgery offered an International Normalised Ratio (INR) clinic for patients prescribed warfarin.
+(The INR is a blood test which needs to be performed regularly on patients who are taking warfarin to determine their required dose). - Patients could order repeat prescriptions and book GP appointments online.